Quake 2 Arrives on the Apple Watch, Thanks to Passionate Developers

 Source: [MyOwnClone], [ByteOverlord], [Joni]

-- bewe: A first-person shooter video game released in 1996, known for its fast-paced gameplay and innovative graphics.
+- tërmet: A first-person shooter video game released in 1996, known for its fast-paced gameplay and innovative graphics.

 - Apple Watch: A smartwatch developed by Apple Inc. that incorporates health and fitness tracking, communication capabilities, and various apps.